insper-education/active-handout-workshop-paee-ale-21/content/02-basic-new-active/index.md

 - Separate `labs` and `classes` into different folders
 - Create a folder for each lab or class
 - Number each folder (`ie: 01-ExampleLab`).
-This makes it easir to refer to activities in text and slides.
+This makes it easier to refer to activities in text and slides.
 - Each folder holds:
     - `index.md`: A markdown file with the class material
     - Images, presentation and extra material for that specific activity